pharmaverse/admiraldev/README.md

 ## Acknowledgments

-Along with the authors and contributors, thanks to the following people for their work on the package: Ania Golab, Samia Kabi, Pooja Kumari, Syed Mubasheer, Thomas Neitmann and Ondrej Slama.
+Along with the authors and contributors, thanks to the following people for their work on the package: Ania Golab, Samia Kabi, Pooja Kumari, Syed Mubasheer, Thomas Neitmann, Ondrej Slama, Kangjie Zhang and Zelos Zhu.